 Fire Weather - Related Park and Trail Restrictions

-- No smoking in Regional Parks.
+- Smoking is prohibited in ALL East Bay Regional Parks.

-| This includes the following parks:
+|This includes the following parks:

 Black Diamond Mines

 San Pablo Bay

 The following restrictions remain in place for the remainder of the fire season:

 - No person shall build, light or maintain any open outdoor fire on park property except in those facilities or areas provided and so designated for that purpose.
 Exceptions to this requirement must be obtained in writing from the District Fire Chief.
 No person shall leave a fire unattended on District parklands.
 How to: Properly extinguish campfires.

 - Personal Cooking Appliances.
 Personal appliances such as gas or propane camp stove, portable barbecue or hibachi may be used under the following conditions: (I)